OrchidProtocol/blog.orchid.com/src/pages/blog/2021-02-24-what-happens-when-a-vpn-gets-hacked.md

 It's important to keep things in perspective when it comes to VPN hacking.
 While any online service could become a target of hackers, the level of expertise and money required to carry out the attack increases sharply with the sophistication of the target's encryption.

-And the most challenging, expensive, and time-consuming way to hack an encrypted VPN server is to actually "crack the code."
-While this is theoretically possible -- and there is evidence that it [has been done successfully](https://www.spiegel.de/international/world/nsa-documents-attacks-on-vpn-ssl-tls-ssh-tor-a-1010525.html) by highly sophisticated actors -- it isn't a major threat for most people.
+And the most challenging, expensive, and time-consuming way to hack an encrypted VPN server is to actually "crack the code" -- in other words, to break the encryption.
+While this is theoretically possible (and there is evidence that it [has been done successfully](https://www.spiegel.de/international/world/nsa-documents-attacks-on-vpn-ssl-tls-ssh-tor-a-1010525.html) by highly sophisticated actors), it isn't a major threat for most people.

-The reason is that, at the highest levels of encryption -- including [high-quality VPN providers](/whats-the-best-vpn-for-crypto-users/) -- the cost of a successful hack could run into the millions of dollars or more.
+The reason is that, at the highest levels of encryption -- including [high-quality VPN providers](https://blog.orchid.com/whats-the-best-vpn-for-crypto-users/) -- the cost of a successful hack could run into the millions of dollars or more.
 Obviously the value of the data being stolen must outweigh the expense of the theft.
-For this reason, it's highly unlikely that hackers with the know-how to compromise a sophisticated VPN would target most ordinary users -- they simply aren't big enough targets.
-Such a costly and time consuming effort is only ever likely to be directed at targets of the highest value -- those relating to vast sums of money or to geopolitical competition.
+For this reason, it's highly unlikely that hackers with the know-how to compromise a sophisticated VPN would target most ordinary users -- they simply aren't worthwhile enough targets.
+Such a costly and time-consuming effort is only ever likely to be directed at targets of the highest value -- those relating to vast sums of money or to geopolitical competition.
 The average person's Internet activity is highly unlikely to be a target.

 By far the most likely cause of a VPN hack, then, is inadequate security on the part of the VPN itself.
 If the solution has weaknesses that can be exploited by run-of-the-mill bad actors, the user's data is at risk at all times.
 But by using a strong, reputable VPN provider, we can mitigate much of the danger.
 While no person, product, or organization is totally immune to hacking, the expertise and expense required to compromise a high-quality VPN mean that hackers are likely to focus their attention only on "high-value" targets.

 Still, it's important to understand the potential consequences of a VPN hack, and to take steps to minimize the risk.

-**What to do if your VPN is hacked**
+### What happens when your VPN is hacked?

 Despite the lower likelihood of a high-quality VPN being hacked, it's important to understand the ramifications of an attack and to know what to do in the event of one.